RobertaDelrio/MiRo-training/README.md

 ### ROS Based Speech Interface

 In order to vocally interact with the robot we use a repository that contains an example for using a web interface to speak with the robot.
 It is based on Google Speech Demo for performing speech-to-text.
-We disabled the text-to-speech functionality ( look at Recommendations section to see how we did it).
+We disabled the text-to-speech functionality.

 For this project we used the mic in [LOGITECH Wireless Headset H600](https://www.logitech.com/it-it/product/wireless-headset-h600), but any microphone connected to your laptop should work pretty fine.